Purchasing

 Stock Level Color

-The stock level values within the product catalog of EBMS can create a sea of numbers.
-The purpose of the optional Stock Level coloring is to use color codes to visually indicate when stock levels are low or high.
+The stock level values within the EBMS Product Catalog can create a sea of numbers.
+The purpose of the optional stock level coloring system is to use color codes to visually indicate when stock levels are low or high.
 These color codes indicate when stock levels are high (green or blue), comfortable (black), or low (orange, red, or fuchsia).

-This color coding can be applied to a specific group of folders or can be applied to the entire product catalog.
+This color coding can be applied to a specific group of category folders or can be applied to the entire Product Catalog.
 The color code can vary between product categories or folders.

-NOTE: EBMS must be closed and restarted before any new Stock Level colors take effect.
+NOTE: EBMS must be closed and restarted before any new stock level color coding takes effect.

 Configure Stock Level Settings